 Creating an Array

-We have several ways to create an array in javascript.
-The same as an example before, we can directly give a value or variable into an array.
-Here's the first way to create an array in javascript.
+We have several ways to create an array in JavaScript.
+The same as an example before, we can directly give a value or a variable to an array.
+Here's the first way to create an array in JavaScript.

 Example: